 Species: var.
 Guarapap>Garapa wood (Brazilian Oak) decking lumber has a lemon-yellow color that becomes light brown (honey) with age.
 Garapa hardwood has a slight ribbon-like natural design, appears watery or wavelike, similar to silk.
 Rot Resistance is rated as durable, though vulnerable to termites and other insect attacks.

 Garapa decking is naturally resistant to wood decay and insect damage, having no characteristic odor.
 It also has a class A fire rating – the same as concrete.
-Garapa wood is also naturally scratch resistant and has an estimated useful life of 25 years.
+Garapa wood is naturally scratch resistant and has an estimated useful life of 25 years.
 Deck oil preservation treatments will actually add even more years to the life of this very durable wood decking.
 Building a Garapa deck is comparable to Ipe in durability, grain and workability at a lower price.
-Finishing this fine Garapa hardwood decking with brown, tinted oil provides a soft brown finish similar to ipe without the color variation from board to board that is characteristic of ipe hardwood decking.
+Finishing this fine hardwood decking with brown, tinted oil provides a soft brown finish similar to Ipe without the color variation from board to board that is characteristic of ipe hardwood decking.
 See comparison photo on this page.
 Go Natural with Real Garapa hardwood decking.

 Brazilian Oak, Grapia, Brazilian Ash, Amarealao, Garrote, Marotoa, Muiratua, Muirajuba